scoin/market-data/README.md

 http://dev.markitondemand.com/Api/v2/Quote/json?symbol=AAPL

 ###Step 1: Wrap the API calls in an object
+We're going to wrap the calls to Markit on Demand in a class.
+This way it is portable and modular.
+Anybody can use our class and not be concerned with what is going on behind the scenes.
+If the API changes, this is the only place the code will break.

-Wrap the calls to Markit on Demand in a class.
-I've already started it for you.
-Write the methods get_company_data and get_quote. get_company_data takes a company's name in English and returns some basic data, like the formal name, the exchange it is on, and most importantly it's ticker symbol.
-The API will likely return more than one. get_quote takes a ticker symbol and receives up to the minute quote data.
+We're going to write the methods `get_symbols` and `get_quote`. `get_symbols` takes a company's name in English and returns some basic data, like the formal name, the exchange it is on, and most importantly it's ticker symbol.
+The API will likely return more than one. `get_quote` takes a ticker symbol and receives up to the minute quote data.

 ###Step 2:
-Test that your functions are working in the python interpreter.
-What happens if you send an incorrect string and it can't find the company, does it throw an error?
-Fix this - we don't want your program crashing on users.
+Run your code and that your functions are working.
+Alright!
+Now make a file in the same directory that will be our app - call it app.py.

+Inside app.py:

+		from markit import Markit

+Make sure that your code is linked and working.
+Instantiate a new Markit object and print the results of get_symbols and get_quote.

 Scraping the Web
 =================